 In 2015, 11,774 terrorist attacks in 94 countries took place, resulting in close to 30,000 deaths.
 Shockingly, this number was actually down from the number of terrorist attacks and deaths reported in 2014.
 In reports from the U.S. State Department, Iran has remained the foremost state sponsor of terrorism for the past decade and longer, providing financial support as well as training and equipment to terrorist groups across the globe.
 In fact, it is well known that Iran has provided arms and cash to such terrorist groups as Hezbolla, Iraqi Shi and Kata’ib Hizballah groups, and is one of three primary state sponsors of terrorism (Syria and Sudan are the other two).
 Despite sanctions by the U.S., Iran has continued to sponsor terrorism, however there are other culprits involved as well.
 The reason Iran has been able to sponsor terrorism which has killed and injured thousands of U.S. soldiers, contractors and their families, boils down to one word—money.

 In 2014, BNP Paribas, a French bank, pled guilty to two criminal charges regarding violating U.S. sanctions against Iran, Cuba and Sudan, agreeing to pay almost $9 billion for the violations.
-BNPP was also banned from conducting certain U.S. dollar transactions for a year.
+BNP was also banned from conducting certain U.S. dollar transactions for a year.
 BNP Paribas admitted to setting up elaborate payment structures, routing Iranian, Cuban and Sudanese transactions through satellite banks as a disguise.
-The transactions engaged in by BNPP not only supported terrorism, but violated human rights.
-In addition to BNP Paribas, the following EU banks have also been implicated in the violation of U.S. anti-terrorism laws:
+The financial transactions engaged in by BNP Paribas helped Iran to support terrorism.
+In addition to BNP Paribas, the following global banks have also been implicated in the violation of U.S. Counter-Terrorism Sanctions:

-· Standard Chartered Bank, a London banking institution, also reached a settlement in 2012 with the United States, paying $227 million in fines.
+- Standard Chartered Bank, a London banking institution, reached a settlement in 2012 with the United States, paying $227 million in fines.

-· Commerzbank A.G, also made it a condition of their penalty payment ($392 million) that their criminal prosecution would be deferred.
+- Commerzbank A.G, made it a condition of their penalty payment ($392 million) that their criminal prosecution would be deferred.

-These banks knowingly and unlawfully agreed to engage in “stripping” billions of U.S. dollars on behalf of Iran, despite the fact they knew Iran was a designated state sponsor of terrorism.
+These banks engaged in “stripping” billions of U.S. dollars on behalf of Iran, in spite of the fact that Iran was a known state sponsor of terrorism.
 This Iranian money eventually landed in the hands of Hezbollah and other terrorists, helping to plan and perpetrate the death and injury of hundreds of Americans in Iraq.
 The current anti-terrorism lawsuits, brought on behalf of American soldiers and contractors who were injured or killed as a result of Iranian-sponsored terrorism, reference more than 60 lethal operations carried out between 2003 and 2011.
-Further, loved ones of those killed or injured in such infamous assaults as the 2007 Karbala, Iraq attack on U.S. military personnel in 2007 are also entitled to bring an anti-terrorism lawsuit under U.S. laws.
+Further, loved ones of those killed or injured in such infamous assaults as the 2007 Karbala, Iraq attack on U.S. military personnel in 2007 are also entitled to bring an Anti-Terrorism lawsuit under U.S. laws.

-What Does Delayed Prosecution Mean for These EU Banks?
+What Does Deferred Prosecution Mean for These Global Banks?

 How Has Iran Sponsored Terrorism Which Affected U.S. Soldiers, Contractors and Their Families?

-While it is clear that the sanctions put into place by the U.S. Government prohibit financial institutions from dealing with countries which have a track record of terrorism financing and money laundering, you may wonder just how Iran has engaged in terrorism against the U.S. Some examples include:
+While it is clear that the sanctions put into place by the U.S. Government prohibit financial institutions from dealing with countries which have a track record of terrorism financing and money laundering, you may wonder just how Iran has engaged in terrorism against the United States.
+Some examples include:

-· IEDs and EFPs which were used in Iraq were manufactured in large quantities in Iranian Factories.
-These weapons were responsible for the death and injuries of U.S. soldiers and contractors.
+- IEDs and EFPs were used in Iraq were manufactured in large quantities in Iranian Factories.
+These weapons were responsible for the death and injuries of U.S. soldiers and contractors.]

-The one thing Iran lacked in its terrorism war was money, which is why the sanctions were imposed in the first place—to prevent countries from engaging in state-sponsored terrorism which could kill and injure our soldiers and contractors.
-In order to pay the bounties to terrorists for attacking civilians and United States soldiers and contractors, Iran depended on the EU banks, who acted knowingly and willfully to sponsor terrorism.
-This money was used to recruit, train, arm, command and fund Shia and Sunni terrorist organizations who then then murdered U.S. soldiers and Citizen-contractors in Iraq.
-In the end, tens of thousands of Americans were wounded or killed in Iraq between 2003 and 2011, as a direct result of the banks’ conspiracy with Iran.
+The one thing Iran lacked in its terrorism war was money, which is why U.S. sanctions were imposed in the first place—to prevent countries from engaging in state-sponsored terrorism which could kill and injure our soldiers and contractors.
+In order to pay the bounties to terrorists for attacking civilians and United States soldiers and contractors, Iran depended on global banks, who processed large financial transactions for Iran.
+Iran used this money to recruit, train, arm, command and fund Shia and Sunni terrorist organizations who then then murdered U.S. soldiers and Citizen-contractors in Iraq.
+In the end, tens of thousands of Americans were wounded or killed in Iraq between 2003 and 2011.

-Are You Entitled to File an Anti-Terrorism Lawsuit?
+Are You Eligible to File an Anti-Terrorism Lawsuit?

 The United States has long imposed Iranian sanctions for state-sponsored terrorism, making it illegal for Iran to access the United States financial system.
-Despite full knowledge that Iran was funding Iraq war terrorists, these banks continued to finance the country with billions of U.S. dollars, altering documents to hide these actions from the United States.
+Despite the fact that Iran was funding Iraq war terrorists, certain global banks helped process large financial transactions for Iran which provided it with billions in U.S. dollars.
 As a result of these financial transactions, international acts of terrorism were committed against American soldiers and civilian contractors.
-These United States service members, veterans and contractors injured or killed in the Iraq War or in Afghanistan could be entitled to file an anti-terrorism lawsuit, seeking compensation from the banks which helped fund terrorist groups.
-It could be beneficial for you to speak to an anti-terrorism lawyer to determine whether your rights have been violated and whether you have a valid claim against these banks.
+These United States service members, veterans and contractors injured or killed in the Iraq War or in Afghanistan could be entitled to file an Anti-Terrorism Act Lawsuit, and pursue compensation from the global banks whose conduct ultimately helped Iran fund terror.
+It could be beneficial for you to speak to an anti-terrorism lawyer to determine whether your rights have been violated and whether you have a valid claim against these global banks.